svineet/physics/README.md

 * Triangles don't behave properly.
 I've looked into the issue, I couldn't find the problem.

 > Therefore the Master
 > acts without doing anything
 > and teaches without saying anything.
 > Things arise and she lets them come;
 > things disappear and she lets them go.
 > She has but doesn't possess,
 > acts but doesn't expect.
 > When her work is done, she forgets it.
 > That is why it lasts forever.
+> - _Tao Te Ching_ , Stephen Mitchell translation